Factbox: Key nominees for the Emmy Awards

-Following is a list of nominees in key categories for the Emmy Awards, the highest honours in U.S. television, which will be awarded in a ceremony in Los Angeles on Monday.
+Following is a list of nominees in key categories for the Emmy Awards, the highest honors in U.S. television, which will be awarded in a ceremony in Los Angeles on Monday.

 BEST DRAMA SERIES